-Follow Mason Police on Facebook to monitor all crime updates.
+Follow George Mason Police on Facebook to monitor all crime updates.
 Facebook.com/gmupolice

-Criminal Trespass Warnings and Reporting Suspicious Behavior
+Criminal Trespass Notices and Reporting Suspicious Behavior

 Extensive efforts are made to create a campus environment that fosters personal safety and property security for students, faculty, staff, and visitors.
-Members of the university community are urged to immediately advise Mason Police of any criminal action or suspicious behavior.
-Criminal trespass warnings can be issued to suspicious persons and those who violate laws.
-Anyone returning to a Mason campus after being issued a trespass warning is subject to arrest.
+Members of the university community are urged to immediately advise George Mason Police of any criminal action or suspicious behavior.
+Criminal trespass notices can be issued to suspicious persons and those who violate laws.
+Anyone returning to a George Mason campus after being issued a trespass notice is subject to arrest.